Books That Open Doors

 One for me.
 One for my kids.
 Usually one more for someone else, because I cannot help myself.

-While wandering through the children’s section, I noticed a shelf labeled banned books.
-I stopped, curious.
-As a teacher and a parent, the idea of a children’s book being “banned” always makes me pause.
+While wandering through the children's section, I noticed a shelf labeled banned books.
+As a teacher and a parent, the idea of a children's book being "banned" always makes me pause.

 Right there on the shelf were Charlotte's Web and Goodnight Moon.

-I paused when I saw Charlotte’s Web.
+I stopped when I saw Charlotte's Web.
 I had just finished reading it aloud to my first graders.
 They loved it.
-They gasped when Charlotte spun words into her web.
 They worried about Wilbur.
 They had a million questions about the fair.

 Standing there in that cozy mountain bookstore, I found myself wondering what it means when a story like that ends up on a banned books shelf.